luyiiw/engagement-project/README.md

 Instead of asking users to rank restaurants against each other, *Find Your Spot* helps people find the right place for the right moment.

 ---
-Absolutely — here’s a **more concise version** that keeps the key ideas without feeling long or repetitive.
-This fits very nicely at the end of a README.

----

 ## Areas for Future Improvement